biti2008/alx-zero_day/0x03-git/README.md

-OH yaya i got the point
+OH yaya i got it